Georgecane/OpenMac/README.md

 ### Requirements

 - x86_64 or ARM64 architecture (depending on the branch)
-- Rust compiler
+- C compiler
-- NASM or other assembler (for ASM components)
+- ASM or other assembler (for ASM components)
 - QEMU or other virtualization software for testing

 ## Contribution